ShahemNezamEddin/Dancing-together/README.md

   - This section allows users to see :
      - When are the classes?
      - Who are teachers?
-     - Which type of ballet will we learn?
+     - Which type of ballet is taking place?
-  - This section will be updated that allow users be up to date.
+  - This section will be updated, to keep users up to date.
-  - In this section, there is a register button navigate users on-click to Contact Page.
+  - In this section, there is a register button, which navigate users on-click to Contact Page.

 ![Our classes](https://github.com/ShahemNezamEddin/Dancing-together/blob/main/assets/images/our-classes-readme.PNG)